forestgrape/coronavirus/index.md

 <!--todo: immune reaction -->

 ##### increased distribution
-The Sars-Cov-2 entry ACE2, is expressed in large quantities in alveolar type 2 cells.
-From these locations many particles are exhaled upon deep breathing [to be confirmed][[Larsson](#larsson)], which could yield increased spreading both inside and outside.
+The Sars-Cov-2 entry ACE2 is expressed in large quantities in alveolar type 2 cells.
+From these locations, many particles are exhaled upon deep breathing [[Larsson](#larsson)], which could yield increased spreading both inside and outside.

 ##### decreased mucus clearance

 * observed for influenza by [Yuen et al](#yuen)

-* Factors known to decrease the mucus clearance are main risk factor for developing ARDS, both for influenza and Covid-19.
+* Factors known to decrease the mucus clearance are major risk factors for developing ARDS, both for influenza and Covid-19.
 For more detail on factors see [appendix](#appendix-vents):
     * intern factors
         - age
         - obesity
         - diabetes
         - hypertension
         - smoking history
-        - air pollution history (likely a risk factor for ARDS since most death are in larger cities.
+        - air pollution history (likely a risk factor for ARDS since most deaths are in larger cities.
 A decreased clearance has been shown for a variety of pollutants.)
     * extern factors
          - dry air
              * humidified air increases mucus transport [Hong](#hong), [Hasani](#hasani)
              * generally fewer deaths indicating a lower death-rate in humid air countries, for relative humidity values below 50%.
 There is a lower death-rate in Israel than in Norway, two countries that both have good testing rates and a good health care system.
-             * For greyhounds under anaesthesia, breathing air at 37 °C, a decrease in the tracheal mucus flow was observed if the relative humidity was decreased below 50% [[Forbes](#forbes)].
+             * For greyhounds under anesthesia, breathing air at 37 °C, a decrease in the tracheal mucus flow was observed if the relative humidity was decreased below 50% [[Forbes](#forbes)].
 * Virus RNA early on in the alimentary seems not to be an indication for ARDS even though this indicates a high overall viral load:
     * there's indication that patients with early detection of viruses in stool, do not have worse outcome [case-series-france](#case-series-france)
     *  diarrhea is not risk for ADRS in influenza [Yuen](#yuen).